christaniajess/Collabify/README.md

 #### Running the External and Internal yaml file

-1. Edit the internal and external compose.yaml file and change the ip addresses to the ip address from Zerotier VPN according to the machine hosting esd_internal and esd_external
+1. Edit the internal and external compose.yaml file and change the ip addresses to the ip address according to the machine hosting esd_internal and esd_external.
+For compose.yaml under esd_internal, change the IP to the machine hosting esd_external, vice versa
 2. Open `esd_external` folder in the terminal
 3. Run `docker compose up`
 4. Open `esd_internal` folder in the terminal